 The Science Bit

 The salt lowers the melting temperature of the ice, making the water temperature drop below zero, and so cooling the drink faster.
+We call this supercooling.

 We also demonstrated this when we made frost.